tolauwae/phd-thesis/src/foundations/foundations.typ

 / Step: When the current term $t$ can reduce to $t'$, than the debugger can take a step to $t'$, and output an acknowledgement of the successful step.

 / Fallback: This fallback rule allows the debugger to drop _step_ messages in case there is no $t arrow.r.long t'$.
 For the #stlc, this means that the term must be a value $v$.
-In this case, we output an acknowledgement of $nothing$, to indicate that the command was processed, but did not have any effects.
+In this case, we output an empty acknowledgement, to indicate that the command was processed, but did not have any effects.

-/ Inspect: The inspect step outputs the current term $t$.
+/ Inspect: The inspect step outputs a snapshot of the current term $t$.

-To lift these server steps to describe the operation of a remote debugger, we only need to describe how they are interact with the cliend, or debugger backend.
+To lift these server steps to describe the operation of a remote debugger, we only need to describe how they are interact with the client, or debugger backend.
 The rest of the rules are therefore mostly concerned with how input and output are process.
 We model the debugger frontend with a single client rule, _Process_.